 Consider traffic flow and customers’ behaviors

-Customer flow is one of the most important factors that influence the design of your retail counter.
+Customer flow is one of the most important factors influencing your retail counter’s design.
 To prevent discomfort and create a great customer experience, the location of your retail counter should fit the natural ways that customers flow through your area.
 A place that is easy to find will help you build a retail layout that is both comfortable and natural.

 It is, however, only our suggestion.
 Remember to be creative and select a location that best fits your store.